 To support the student’s further development as a future manager, there is also a choice of Minor specializations.
 Students may choose from the following Minors:

 - Event Management 1

 - Wildlife Management

 - International Human Resource Management

 Strategic Semester (2 modules)

-Real World Learning (4 weeks): the final component of the third year involves the pratical component of the module whereby students take on the role of a manager within the MyPond learning hotel.
-Students will be given full responsibility of a chosen department and work in conjunction with management in order to ensure the hotel is run as efficiently as possible.
-Students are exposed to the strategic nature of runnning a live hotel.
+Real World Learning (4 weeks): the final component of the Third Year involves the practical component of the module whereby students take on the role of a manager within the MyPond Learning Hotel.
+Students will be given full responsibility for a chosen department and work in conjunction with management in order to ensure the hotel is run as efficiently as possible.
+Students are exposed to the strategic nature of running a live hotel.